My Account

 Awareness of how and where your students are spending time online in class is a major way to prevent cyberbullying.
 You can be speedy with an appropriate response to any bully.

-With 45% of children claiming to have experienced cyberbullying and another 70% saying they’ve witnessed it, some preemptive guidance and strategy are called for.
+With almost half of teens in the United States in 2022 claiming to have experienced cyberbullying, some preemptive guidance and strategy are called for.
 Make a plan for dealing with this type of bullying in your classroom now.

 Cyberbullying can be very dangerous to young people.
 Here are some tried and true ways to help those who have been the victim of a cyberbully: